yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 - Set the Redirect URI platform to Web, and the URI to `https://yugabyte-cloud.okta.com/oauth2/v1/authorize/callback`.

+Use your own Entra account to test the connection.
 For more information, refer to [Register an application with the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) in the Microsoft documentation.

 In addition, to configure Entra federated authentication in YugabyteDB Managed, you need the following: